Turkey dinner and a little time with family may be hard to trade in for some people, but the savviest of travelers go abroad over Thanksgiving.

 Optimize Your Vacation Days

 It's a huge bonus for maximizing paid time off.
-Here's an example.
+Here's a quick example.

 Let's say you want to go to London this year, but your vacation days are dwindling.
-We sent a London flight deal to our Thrifty Traveler Premium members just a few days ago that included this nonstop fare from Boston (BOS) to London-Heathrow (LHR) for under $600 roundtrip.
+We sent a London flight deal to our Thrifty Traveler Premium members recently that included this nonstop fare from Boston (BOS) to London-Heathrow (LHR) for under $600 roundtrip.

-This flight itinerary has you heading to the airport Wednesday after work, and landing in London Thanksgiving morning ready to explore the city for four days.
-Then, you burn two vacation days on Monday and Tuesday the 27th and 28th, and voila: You planned a 6-day trip to London and only used two vacation days.
+This itinerary has you heading to the airport Wednesday after work, and landing in London on Thanksgiving morning ready to explore the city for four days.
+Then, you burn two vacation days the following Monday and Tuesday – Nov.
+27 and 28 – and voila: You pulled off a six-day trip to London burning just two vacation days!